Chasina: Transfer to Vancouver

 In 1910 the ship was brought to the coast of British Columbia under Capt.
 Charles Polkinghome from the South Pacific.
 The ship was then purchased by the All Red shipping line, and renamed Selma.
 The official Canadian registry number was 85075.

 Polkinghome continued in command of the vessel under the All Red line, which used the ship to serve a route out of Vancouver to Powell River in conjunction with another former steam yacht, the Santa Maria, renamed Chilco in Union service.
 One ship would start at Vancouver at 9:30 am and the other would start at Powell River, usually passing at Sechelt, where both ships called.
 Along the way, they stopped at a number of small landings, such as Roberts Creek, Pender Harbour, Stillwater, and Myrtle Point.

 Union Steamship career

 In 1917, the All Red line and all of its ships and assets were purchased by the Union Steamship Company of British Columbia.
-Selma was then renamed Chasina.Newell, ed., McCurdy Marine History, at page 289.
+Selma was then renamed Chasina.

 Later service

-In 1923, Union Steamship decided to sell Chasina to make room for newer vessels which were then being brought into service.Henry, The Good Company, at pages 99-100 and 103.
+In 1923, Union Steamship decided to sell Chasina to make room for newer vessels which were then being brought into service.
 Chasina was then reputed to have been used as a rum runner.
 On September 6, 1931, the ship departed Hong Kong and was never seen again.